 It's likely that as you use the hosted VoIP service there will be certain things you need assistance with, so check with your provider what level of customer support they provide.
 The best VoIP providers will offer 24/7 technical support so look out for this.

 The great thing with VoIP phones is that you can have a phone number anywhere in the UK.
 This is great if you're running a market campaign in one city but you're actually located somewhere else, all of the calls will still come through to your business phone but from the customer's perspective, you appear to be local.

-The best VoIP Providers will let you "port" or move your existing phone number over to the new service.
+Phone number porting is the process of moving your existing phone number over to the new service.
 Check with your account manager or customer service that this is available before taking the service out to ensure you can keep your number.

 Based close to Bournemouth, T2K was founded over 28 years ago as a specialist business telephony provider.
 Today, we support hundreds of businesses and thousands of users across the UK with both hosted and onsite phone systems.
 Being at the forefront of the development of VoIP systems, we're perfectly placed to provide you with expert advice based on years of experience.
 Our customers range from small business right through to large multisite organisations with complex networking requirements.

 The strength of our business comes from our customer service, we provide stability, reliability and continuity via our 100% UK based support.
 Most of our staff have been with us for ten years or more, which means our customers get the same great service from our dedicated team, time after time.